-Student clinicians will be asked to provide written feedback mid-semester and at the end of the semester for each clinical supervisor.
+Student clinicians will be asked to provide written feedback mid-semester and at the end of the semester for each clinical supervisor (with the exception of midterm for the shortened summer semester).
 Supervisors will not receive end of semester feedback until after final grades have been submitted.

-PART FOUR: Policies and Procedures for Clinical Practicum Specific to MS-SLP Students
+PART FOUR: MS-SLP Specific Policies and Procedures for Clinical Practicum